Authentic Homemade Tamales

 • Season generously with salt, about 2 teaspoons.

-• Stir in the chicken and cilantro, remove heat.
+• Stir in the cilantro and chicken, and remove heat.

 • Add the peppers and the tomatillos to a medium saucepan, cover with water and bring to a boil.
 Lower the heat to a smooth simmer for 20 minutes.

-• Working in batches, if necessary, add the peppers, tomatillos, garlic, black pepper, and cumin into a blender and puree.
+• Working in batches, if necessary, add the peppers, tomatillos, garlic, ½ tsp salt, black pepper, and cumin into a blender and puree.

 • Strain the mixture through a medium-mesh strainer into a medium saucepan.

-• Add the meat, 3 cups of water, and 1 teaspoon of salt.
+• Add the meat, 2 cups of the chili simmering water, and 2 teaspoons of salt.

-• Use a fork to break the pork into small pieces.
+• Use a fork to tear the pork into small pieces.
+Set aside.

-• Flatten the husk, and with a spoon, scoop out about 1/4 cup of the batter.
+• Flatten a husk, and with a spoon, scoop out about ⅓ cup of the batter.

-• In the upper, wider portion of the husk, spread the batter to the size of about a postcard.
+• In the upper, wider portion of the husk, spread the batter to the size of about a postcard (or smaller, depending on the size of the husk).
 With the short side of the rectangle at the top of the husk, and the body of the rectangle running down the length of the husk.
 Leave about an inch of space on each long side of the husk (watch the video for reference).
 Don't worry about making the batter thick...it will expand as it steams.
+The layer of batter should be about ¼-inch in thickness.

-• Now, scoop out about two tablespoons of the chicken mixture and spread it down the middle of the batter.
+• Now, scoop out about two tablespoons of the filling mixture and spread it down the middle of the batter.

 • Fold over the right third of the husk, then fold in the left side.